FAQs for Health Plans

 Dependents are covered until the end of the month in which they turn age 26.

-A qualifying event is a change in your or your dependent's personal lives which may allow you to add, change or terminate some of your benefit elections.
-If you have experienced a qualifying event, you must notify us within thirty (30) days of the qualifying event date in order to make a change to your benefits.
-If the thirty (30) days have passed, you must wait until the next open enrollment period to make the change.
-Some examples of qualifying events are:
+A qualifying life event (QLE) is a change in your or your dependent's personal lives which may allow you to add, change or terminate some of your benefit elections.
+If you have experienced a qualifying life event, you must notify us within thirty (30) days of the qualifying life event date in order to make a change to your benefits.
+If the thirty (30) days has past, you must wait until the next open enrollment period to make the change.
+Some examples of qualifying life events are:

 - Change in your marital or domestic partner status, including marriage or meeting the six (6) month requirement for domestic partnership, death of spouse/domestic partner, divorce or dissolution of partnership, legal separation, or annulment.